anoopsarkar/anoopsarkar.github.io/README.md

 anoopsarkar.github.io
 =====================

-main portal website that will link to my teaching websites for different courses and semesters.
+Main portal website that will link to my teaching websites for different courses and semesters.

+Cloned from https://github.com/mt-class and then modified.